sebastiannordby/mini-e-commerce-microservices/README.md

 - Add/Remove/Increase/Decrease products in basket
 - Start the order from the basket
 - Overview of orders in progress

+### Metrics and data visualization

+To get a better overview of customers visiting different pages of the frontend i will implement some metrics.
+There metrics will be registered through Prometheus and be visualized through Grafana.

 #### Final notes